The World's Southernmost City

 This circuit can be combined with the Dientes de Navarino trek, with the entire journey taking approximately seven days.
 The area is renowned for its stunning scenery, including glacier views and the chance to spot dolphins, sea lions, and whales during the ferry ride from Punta Arenas to Puerto Williams.

 Lake Windhond is also a popular spot for sport fishing—made even more special by its location in one of the most remote places on Earth.
+In fact, many consider it an extreme fishing adventure at the end of the world, due to the lake’s isolation, unpredictable weather, and rugged terrain.
 As with the Dientes de Navarino Circuit, hikers must register with Carabineros de Chile (the national militarized police force) before starting the route.

 • "Omora" Ethnobotanical Park